ldsouza/ldsouza.github.io/_posts/2017-04-14-sharepoint-theme-powershell-pnp.md

 ![Image]({{ site.url }}/images/blog/sp-pnp-branding-theme/0.JPG)

-Patterns and Practices (PnP) is an open source community effort that provides solutions and real world examples that can be easily implemented with minimal effort.Some of these examples include perform complex provisioning and artifact management actions towards SharePoint.
+Patterns and Practices (PnP) is an open source community effort that provides solutions and real world examples that can be easily implemented with minimal effort.Some of these examples include perform complex provisioning, management and branding towards SharePoint.

-Step 1) Install PnP Powershell
+### 1) Install PnP Powershell

 you can run the following commands to install the PowerShell cmdlets: